The Definitive Guide to Personalized Promotions

 Given today's CRM systems and AI, businesses can and do personalize each customer touchpoint and every interaction, including incentives.
 Promotion personalization revolves around fours key areas:

-- personalizing promotions based on audience and individual customers,
+- Customizing promotions based on audience and individual customers.

 Read on to learn the best practices and examples of promotion personalization.